skytable/docs/docs/config-cmdline.md

 id: config-cmd
 title: Command-line configuration
 ---
 Uou can use command line arguments alone for configuration in place of configuration files.
-Every binary ( `tdb` , `skysh` and `sky-bench` ) that you get with a bundle have extremely helpful help menus:
+Every binary ( `skyd` , `skysh` and `sky-bench` ) that you get with a bundle have extremely helpful help menus:

-* `tdb --help` : Brings up the help menu for `tdb`
+* `skyd --help` : Brings up the help menu for `skyd`
 * `skysh --help` : Brings up the help menu for `skysh`
 * `sky-bench --help` : Brings up the help menu for `sky-bench`